nhsconnect/NHS-Booking-API/pages/explore/search_patient_appointments.md

 ## Search parameters ##

-The registry and Provider systems support the following search parameters that SHOULD be passed to the API:
+The provider systems support the following search parameters that SHOULD be passed to the API:

 | Name | Type | Description | Paths |
 |---|---|---|---|